j-ulrich/release-it-regex-bumper/README.md

 **Type:** `string`
 **Default:** `null`

-The flags for the regular expression `search.pattern`.
+The default flags for the search pattern which are used when `in.search.flags` or `out.search.flags` are `null` or not defined.

 ### `search.versionCaptureGroup` ###